 Solicitors team up to help secure Sheffield’s newest Padel racquet sport courts

-Wake Smith Solicitors’ Ben Spencer completed the commercial property work for Play Padel Group Ltd, which has taken a seven-year lease on the courts at Abbeydale, while Tom Haywood advised on the corporate legal work.
+Wake Smith Solicitors’ Ben Spencer completed the commercial property work for Play Padel Group Ltd while Tom Haywood advised on the corporate legal work.
 James Burdekin from Sheffield solicitors MD Law acted for the shareholders, while Taylor Emmett acted for the tennis club.

 It is hoped the courts, which are around a third smaller than lawn tennis courts, and have consent from The Lawn Tennis Association (LTA), will be ready for action from this Spring.